Mercedes EQA review: running costs & insurance

-Like all electric cars, the Mercedes EQA is exempt from conventional road tax (VED) and escapes any fees for low-emission zones and the London Congestion Charge (the latter until 2025).
-While company-car drivers no longer avoid Benefit-in-Kind tax completely, electric cars such as the EQA are subject to a tiny 2% charge.
+Like all electric cars, the Mercedes EQA is currently zero-rated for road tax (VED) and escapes any fees for low-emission zones and the London Congestion Charge.
+However, both exemptions will end in 2025.

 In This Review

 - 1VerdictBased on the combustion-engined GLA, Mercedes' premium compact electric SUV offers up to 324 miles of range and strong refinement

 - 3Running costs & insurance - currently readingAside from its lofty insurance-group rating, the Mercedes EQA should be a very cheap car to run

 - 4Performance, motor & driveThe Mercedes EQA is a quiet and predictable car to drive, but it’s not much fun; rivals are more engaging